Last updated:

 Cash assistance

-The most critical need is unrestricted cash donations.
 Millions of people lost everything in the flooding and landslides.
 Direct cash assistance can allow families to purchase items and services locally that address their multiple needs.
 It gives each family flexibility and choice, ensuring that support is tailored, relevant and timely.
 Cash assistance can also help move families faster toward rebuilding their lives.

 According to a rapid needs assessment of older people by HelpAge International, almost three-quarters of older people reported that they could utilize cash assistance if it was provided.
 HelpAge International recommends that cash transfers be provided to older people when possible and safe to use because recipients can choose the items they need most.

 As of Feb.
 24, 2023, WFP had provided $19.6 million in cash-based transfers.
-However, starting in mid-February 2023, the UN agency had to scale down its assistance due to resource constraints, even as significant humanitarian needs persist.
+However, starting in mid-February 2023, the UN agency had to scale down its assistance due to resource constraints, even as significant humanitarian needs persisted.

 Food security and agriculture support

 For many households, livestock often serves as collateral for loans, including to finance the purchase of seeds for sowing crops.
-The loss of livestock and widespread crop damage thus present significant economic and food security repercussions.
+The loss of livestock and widespread crop damage thus presented significant economic and food security repercussions.

 Protection

 Marginalized people, including refugees, people with disabilities, the elderly, transgender people, women and unaccompanied children, experience greater difficulties in accessing essential aid and services and are vulnerable to abuse, violence and exploitation at points of assistance.
-Safe spaces are needed, especially in areas of displacement, to ensure children and young people can receive child protection services and psychosocial support.

 According to CARE Pakistan Country Director Adil Sheraz, “When disasters like this hit, we know from experience that it’s women, girls and other marginalised groups who face the biggest challenges.”